swl10/pyslet/doc/wsgi.rst

 general data protection perspective!

-Perhaps more onerous, but less discussed, is the obligation to remove 'traffic data', sometimes referred to metadata, about the transmission of a communication.
+Perhaps more onerous, but less discussed, is the obligation to remove 'traffic data', sometimes referred to as metadata, about the transmission of a communication.
 For this reason, we don't store the originating IP address of the session even though doing so might actually increase security.
 As always, it's a balance.

 ..  _`E-Privacy Directive`: